api2doc/onbon.y2.api/README.md

 file1.getPlayWeek().all();
 ```

-#### Play in count mode, repeat 3 times and switch to the next program.
+#### Play in count mode, repeat 3 times then switch to the next program.
 ```java
 file1.setPlayMode(PlayMode.COUNTER)
 file1.setPlayCount(3);
 ```
-#### Play in time mode, switch to the next program after 45 seconds.
+#### Play in time mode, play 45 seconds then switch to the next program.
 ```java
 file2.setPlayMode(PlayMode.TIMER)
 file2.setPlayTime(45);
 ```

 ## Tutorial - Area
-The area is used to manage content, including:
+The area is used to manage the content, including:
 * Marquee
 * Text
 * Textualize